dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-In the realm of programming, working with CSV (Comma-Separated Values) files involves reading from and writing data to text files organized by rows, where each row represents a record and each record's fields are separated by commas.
-Programmers manipulate CSV files for ease of data import/export across various systems, due to their widespread support and simplicity for storing tabular data.

 ## How to:

 ### Reading CSV Files
 To read a CSV file in C, we use standard file I/O functions along with string manipulation functions to parse each line.
 Below is a basic example of reading a CSV file and printing each row's fields to the console.